adjust/android_sdk/README.md

 ## Summary

-This is the Android SDK of adjust.io™.
-You can read more about adjust.io™ at adjust.io.
+This is the Android SDK of adjust™.
+You can read more about adjust™ at adjust.com.

 ## Basic Installation